aptech/docs/docs/cc/graphics.rst

 :doc:`../annotationsetbkd`                Sets the background color and transparency level for a textbox, rectangle or ellipse.
 :doc:`../annotationsetfont`               Sets the font properties of a plotAnnotation structure for controlling text boxes added to a graph.
 :doc:`../annotationsetlinecolor`          Sets the line color for textbox, rectangle or ellipse borders as well as the color for lines and arrows.
+:doc:`../annotationsetlinepen`            Sets the line width, color and style  for textbox, rectangle or ellipse borders as well as the color for lines and arrows.
 :doc:`../annotationsetlinestyle`          Sets the line style for textbox, rectangle or ellipse borders as well as the style for lines and arrows.
 :doc:`../annotationsetlinethickness`      Sets the line thickness for textbox, rectangle or ellipse borders as well as the color for lines and arrows.
 =====================================    ============================================================================